Frequently Asked Questions

 What rights do I have to my Digital Files?

-You are granted a license to reprint images whenever you would like.
-You may not sell your images or publish your images in magazines or websites without written consent.
-I kindly ask that you like, link and tag Jason Kaczorowski Photography when sharing your engagement and wedding photos on Social Media.
-Your Digital Files arrive with a license for you to print and display your photos.
+You are granted a license to print images whenever and wherever you would like.
+You may not sell your images or publish your images in magazines or websites without consent.
+I kindly ask that you like, link and tag Jason Kaczorowski Photography when sharing your photos on Social Media.
+Your Digital Image Files arrive with a license to print and display these images for your personal, non-commercial enjoyment.

 What is an Online Gallery?